Published Mar 9, 2022

 Ahhh plasticity!
-It’s the property of clay that got us hooked on it in the first place.
-Caused by just the right mixture of water and particle size, plasticity is what transforms dry cracky clay (like in the image above) into a workable clay body.
+It's the property of clay that got us hooked on it in the first place.
+Caused by just the right mixture of water and particle size, plasticity is what transforms dry cracky clay (like in the image at the left) into a workable clay body.
 Plasticity separates clay from dirt.

 What is it about clay that lets us shape it, pinch it between our fingers, roll coils, throw pots on a wheel, extrude endless shapes, and stretch it in every direction - all while the clay, hopefully, stays in one piece?
 We call this property of clay plasticity, and it takes a plastic clay to perform any of these forming processes.
 The very fine particle size of clay plus a liquid (in our case water and the chemistry of that water) control the plastic properties of any given clay body.